 Andrea Lipps, “Joris Laarman Lab: Design in the Digital Age”

 Working at the intersection of design, art, and science, Dutch designer Joris Laarman and his multidisciplinary team are known for their pioneering and elegant applications of digital technologies.
 From the iconic Bone Chair, generated from algorithms that mimic bone growth, to a pedestrian bridge built in mid-air using advanced robotic 3D printing, Joris Laarman Lab is revolutionizing the design process.
-Cooper Hewitt, Smithsonian Design Museum is hosting a major retrospective about Laarman’s work, which opens September 27, 2017.
+Cooper Hewitt, Smithsonian Design Museum is hosting a major retrospective about Laarman’s work (through January 15, 2018).
 Hear from curator Andrea Lipps about Laarman’s most thrilling advancements, which point to a future where form and fabrication surpass the limitations of industrial production.